-Stakeholders will have trust and confidence that: Trustees Foster Quality Learning and Wellness to Promote Student Achievement: 9 Trustees establish, monitor and govern a system of education that fosters quality learning and wellness to promote student achievement.
+Trustees Foster Quality Learning and Wellness to Promote Student Achievement:

+Trustees establish, monitor and govern a system of education that fosters quality learning and wellness to promote student achievement.

-Stakeholders will have trust and confidence that: Trustees Engage, Listen and Advocate: Trustees consider and represent community perspectives and advocate, in a manner consistent with the Board's Vision, Mission and Values.
+Trustees Engage, Listen and Advocate:

+Trustees consider and represent community perspectives and advocate, in a manner consistent with the Board's Vision, Mission and Values.

-Stakeholders will have trust and confidence that: Trustees Demonstrate Responsibility: Trustees attend to governance actions and allocate fiscal resources in alignment with the Division's priorities and in accordance with all statutory, regulatory and disclosure requirements.
+Trustees Demonstrate Responsibility:

+Trustees attend to governance actions and allocate fiscal resources in alignment with the Division's priorities and in accordance with all statutory, regulatory and disclosure requirements.

-Stakeholders will have trust and confidence that: Trustees Plan for Continual Improvement: 12 Trustees employ a cycle of continual improvement to inform ongoing planning and priority setting, and to further develop capacity.
+Trustees Plan for Continual Improvement:

+Trustees employ a cycle of continual improvement to inform ongoing planning and priority setting, and to further develop capacity.